Nikon D700 vs D7000

 |9.||Nikon D800||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 Studio photographers will appreciate that the Nikon D700 (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D700 and the D7000 have been discontinued, but can regularly be found used on eBay.
+Both the D700 and the D7000 have been discontinued, but can regularly be found used on ebay.
 The D700 was replaced by the Nikon D800, while the D7000 was followed by the Nikon D7100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Nikon D7000 Manual.
+Further information on the features and operation of the D700 and D7000 can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Nikon D7000 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D700 or the Nikon D7000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better low-light sensitivity: Requires less light for good images (1 stops ISO advantage).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.72x vs 0.63x).